LuisAugenstein/string_art/README.md

 # String Art
 This repository aims to reproduce the results of ["String Art: Towards Computational Fabrication of String Images"](https://www.geometrie.tuwien.ac.at/geom/ig/publications/stringart/stringart.pdf).
 The original [code](https://github.com/Exception1984/StringArt) was implemented in Matlab.
-This project implements the proposed algorithm in python and tries to make it more accessible.
+This project restructures the code and implements the proposed algorithm in python to make it more accessible.

 # Installation
 The following setup assumes you are using miniconda on Ubuntu after you have cloned the repo